It is a mental disorder characterized by severe social anxiety, thought disorder, paranoid ideation, derealization, and transient psychosis.

 Note that Millon believes that it is rare for a personality with a pure variant, but rather a mix of a primary variant with one or more secondary variants:

 A structural exaggeration of the active separation pattern.
-It includes avoidance and negative functions.
+It includes avoidance and adverse functions.

 There is a high rate of comorbidity with other personality disorders.

-McGlashan et al. (2000) stated that this may be due to overlapping criteria with other personality disorders, such as avoidant personality disorder, paranoid personality disorder, and borderline personality disorder.
+McGlashan et al. (2000) stated that this might be due to overlapping criteria with other personality disorders, such as avoidant personality disorder, paranoid personality disorder, and borderline personality disorder.

 There are many similarities between schizotypal and schizoid personalities.
-Most notable of the similarities is the inability to initiate or maintain relationships (friendly and romantic).
+The most notable of the similarities is the inability to initiate or maintain relationships (friendly and romantic).

-The difference between the two seems to be that those labeled schizotypal avoid social interaction due to a deep fear of people.
-Schizoid individuals simply do not feel the desire to form relationships, because there is no point in sharing their time with others.
+The difference between the two seems that those labeled schizotypal avoid social interaction due to a deep fear of people.
+Schizoid individuals do not feel the desire to form relationships because there is no point in sharing their time with others.

 Both simple schizophrenia and schizotypal personality disorder can share negative symptoms such as apathy, poor thinking, and flat affect.

 Although they may seem very similar, the severity usually discourages them.
-Furthermore, schizotypal personality disorder is characterized by a lifelong pattern without much change while simple schizophrenia represents a decline.
+Furthermore, a schizotypal personality disorder is characterized by a lifelong pattern without much change, while simple schizophrenia represents a decline.

 If your doctor diagnoses you with schizotypal personality disorder, your doctor may prescribe medication or therapy to treat it.

-Schizotypal personality disorder is rarely considered as the main reason for treatment in a clinical setting, but it often occurs as a finding comorbid with other mental disorders.
+A schizotypal personality disorder is rarely considered the main reason for treatment in a clinical setting, but it often occurs as a finding comorbid with other mental illnesses.

 There are no medications designed to treat schizotypal personality disorder specifically.
-However, some people with this condition benefit from taking medications.
+However, some people with this condition benefit from taking drugs.

-When patients with schizotypal personality disorder are prescribed pharmaceuticals, more often they are prescribed the same medications that are used to treat patients with schizophrenia.
+When patients with schizotypal personality disorder are prescribed pharmaceuticals, they have often defined as the same medications used to treat patients with schizophrenia.

 Including traditional neuroleptics such as haloperidol and thiothixene.
-In deciding what type of medicine to use, Paul Markovitz distinguishes two basic groups of schizotypal patients:
+In deciding what type of medicine to use, Paul Markovitz distinguishes two primary groups of schizotypal patients:

-Schizotypal patients who appear to be almost schizophrenic in their beliefs and behaviors (aberrant perceptions and cognitions) are generally treated with low doses of antipsychotic medications, for example. thiothixene.
+Schizotypal patients who appear to be almost schizophrenic in their beliefs and behaviors (aberrant perceptions and cognitions) are generally treated with common antipsychotic medications.
+Thiothixene.